What is family tax?

 You may claim the children’s fitness tax credit for each child under 16 that you registered in eligible physical activity programs.
 If your child is eligible for the disability tax credit, you may be able to claim an additional amount as part of the credit.

-What is the Universal Child Care Benefit program?
+What is the Canada Child Benefit?

 What do I have to do to get the Child Disability Benefit Supplement?